-FAQs for OutWit Hub, Images and Docs for Firefox
+FAQs for OutWit Hub, Sourcer, Images and Docs for Firefox

 IMPORTANT! – BEFORE READING ON:

-- The main FAQ is in the Help within OutWit Hub (in the menu: Help>Frequently Asked Questions).
-It is more up-to-date and more targeted for OutWit Hub users.
-Please refer to it rather than this page.
+• The main FAQ is in the Help within OutWit Hub and Email Sourcer applications (in the top menu: Help>Frequently Asked Questions).
+It is much more up-to-date and targeted for Hub/Sourcer users.
+Please refer to it rather than this static page.

 Compatible Versions